lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/Ryu_framework/README.md

 2- Technical Details about tunnels and flows
 --------------------------------------------

-Let's considere a strictly related backbone network with 4 Routers, each of them has a local interface that can host end node.
-With this topology let's assume a communication between a Correspondant Node behind router 1 and a Mobile Node behind router 2 at the beginning.
+Let's consider a strictly related backbone network with 4 Routers, each of them has a local interface that can host end node.
+With this topology let's assume a communication between a Correspondent Node behind router 1 and a Mobile Node behind router 2 at the beginning.

 * **Routing related flows**

-When the Mobile Node hasn't moved yet from newtork 2 (ie the local network associated to the router 2), every communication will be carried out thanks to flows pushed to routers according to routing algorithm in the SDN controller : all this flows pushed by the routing intelligency take place on the 2nd flow table of each router which default entry policy is to drop the packet.
-The *Match* component is only based on the destination address and on the type of the ipv6 packet (it should be a "data" packet) and the *Action* component constists only in changing MAC addresses and forwarding the packet on the right output port.
+When the Mobile Node hasn't moved yet from network 2 (ie the local network associated to the router 2), every communication will be carried out thanks to flows pushed to routers according to routing algorithm in the SDN controller : all this flows pushed by the routing intelligence take place on the 2nd flow table of each router which default entry policy is to drop the packet.
+The *Match* component is only based on the destination address and on the type of the ipv6 packet (it should be a "data" packet in the future) and the *Action* component consists only in changing MAC addresses and forwarding the packet on the right output port.
 At this time the first flow table of router 2 is empty but as the default entry policy is forwarding to the second table, every packet is passed over it.

 * **Moving to a different network**